Spread of the corona virus in PeruCurrently: 7.2 new infections per day per 100,000 inhabitants

-The inhabitants of Peru are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By April 1st, 2020, 1323 infected persons and 47 deaths have been reported in the country.
-The first confirmed infections were reported on March 6th, 2020, which is the date of the official notification.
+By January 11th, 2021, 1037350 infected persons and 38335 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on April 1st with 258 new infected persons.

 Weight and size